 1. Membership Approval

-1.1 The criteria for Full Associate Members and Allied Organization status are outlined in Appendix A to these Bylaws.
+1.1 The criteria for Full Members, Provisional Members, Continental Federation Members and Affiliated Members are outlined in Appendix A to these Bylaws.

-1.2 The Development Committee will review membership applications, and any proposed change of membership category, and present to the Board for consideration.
+1.2 The Development Committee will review membership applications as presented by Management, the Chair of the Development Committee, the Development Committee Regional Representative and the Continental Federation representative, and any proposed change of membership category, and present to the Board for consideration.
 The Board will determine whether an applicant country meets the criteria and policies set by the General Assembly (GA) and then submit to the membership for consideration.

 1.3 The Board may approve a change of status of an existing member.